surniaulula/wpsso/readme.txt

 = Version 3.10 2015/09/20 =

-<p>The Photo Card, Gallery Card, and Product Card were deprecated by Twitter on July 3rd, 2015.
-WPSSO continues to support all <a href="https://dev.twitter.com/cards/types">current Twitter Card formats</a>, including the Summary Card, Summary Card with Large Image, App Card (extension plugin required), and Player Card &mdash; in both the Free (New) and Pro versions.</p>
+The Photo, Gallery, and Product Cards were deprecated by Twitter on July 3rd, 2015.
+WPSSO continues to support [all current Twitter Card formats](https://dev.twitter.com/cards/types), including the Summary, Summary with Large Image, App (extension plugin required), and Player Cards &mdash; in both the Free and Pro versions of WPSSO.

 * **New Features**
 	* *None*